mpicbg-csbd/unet-smfish-seg/notes/notes.md

   + Model too weak: try overfitting to the max.
   + Not enough data: use datasets of various sizes. see how validation score changes?
   + Data quality poor: randomize different fractions of labels.
 How robust is validation loss?
 (Of course, the score will depend not just on the fraction of randomized scores, but on which pixels were randomized.
 Do we pick pixels w flat distribution across (samples, x, y) ?
 Or evenly weight by class?)
-- If we just training on a single patch, with various augmentations, how good can we do?
 - Differentiable cell segmentation losses?
 - how much can you warp before ground truth is destroyed?
 - complete set of matching, warping and cell seg error measures